LCC-CIT/CS233JS-CourseMaterials/Labs/Lab03/Lab3Instructions-diceGame.md

 - Submit your lab to the Moodle Production Version assignemnt.

-  - In the online text box:

-    - Paste a link to your GitHub repository.

-    - Paste a link to your web app running on citstudent.
+  - In the online text box, paste a link to your web app running on citstudent.

   - Upload the code review your lab partner did for you with the "prod." column completed by you.